symfony/symfony-docs/contributing/code/bc.rst

 Using Symfony Code
 ------------------

 You are using Symfony in your projects?
-Stick to the guidelines in this section in order to guarantee smooth upgrades to all future 2.x versions.
+Then stick to the guidelines in this section in order to guarantee smooth upgrades to all future 2.x versions.

 Using Our Interfaces